support your local gym

 It tells the story of two rival gyms; Glogo Gym vs Average Joe’s.

-Let’s face it, we all want to go to Average Joe’s!
+Let’s face it, we ALL want to go to Average Joe’s!

 But here’s the weird thing…